kjolley/BIGSdb/README.txt

+v1.51.2: *Faster dataset construction for Genome Comparator and GrapeTree where
-v1.51.1: *Use OAuth authentication for rMLST species plugin and tools. v1.51.0: *Support for collecting user country and affiliation sector. v1.50.3: *Added support for Kleborate v3 to plugin.
+          allele designations already stored. v1.51.1: *Use OAuth authentication for rMLST species plugin and tools. v1.51.0: *Support for collecting user country and affiliation sector. v1.50.3: *Added support for Kleborate v3 to plugin.